ossamamahjour/kubernetes-observability-demo/README.md

 Alert notifications can be verified through:
 - AlertManager UI: `kubectl port-forward svc/prometheus-kube-prometheus-alertmanager 9093:9093 -n monitoring`
 - Webhook notifications (configured in AlertManager)

-## Observability Stack Justification

-### Why This Stack?

-1. **Prometheus + AlertManager**:
-   - Industry-standard metrics solution built for Kubernetes
-   - Pull-based model works well with ephemeral containers
-   - Rich query language allows flexible metric analysis
-   - AlertManager provides robust alert routing capabilities
-   - Extensive community support and integration options

-2. **Loki + Promtail**:
-   - Designed specifically for Kubernetes environments
-   - Uses the same label-based approach as Prometheus, providing consistency
-   - Efficient storage model with separation of metadata and log content
-   - Straightforward integration with Grafana and Prometheus ecosystem

-3. **Jaeger**:
-   - Native support for distributed tracing with OpenTracing compatibility
-   - Optimized for Kubernetes deployments
-   - Provides service dependency analysis
-   - Works well with the HotROD demo application

-4. **Grafana**:
-   - Unified visualization of all three observability pillars
-   - Rich plugin ecosystem and dashboard creation capabilities
-   - Support for alerts based on metrics
-   - Seamless integration with Prometheus, Loki, and Jaeger

-5. **HotROD Demo Application**:
-   - Pre-instrumented to emit metrics, logs, and traces
-   - Demonstrates a realistic microservices architecture
-   - Created by the Jaeger team, ensuring proper tracing implementation
-   - Provides meaningful telemetry data for dashboard visualization

-This stack represents a comprehensive, cloud-native observability solution that can scale from development environments to production deployments, making it ideal for the assessment requirements.

 ## Demonstration and Screenshots